flare-foundation/songbird-state-connector-protocol/specs/attestations/verification-contract.md

 # Verification contract

-Once an attestation request is confirmed by the State Connector protocol, its response can be used on Flare Network.
+Once an attestation request is confirmed by the State Connector protocol, its response can be used on the Songbird Network.
 To be used, one must verify that the response is among the confirmed attestations in some voting round.

 The following information must be provided for verification: